pretf/example-project/README.md

   * Review and approve plans before applying changes.
 * Ensure code matches reality by applying all changes together.
   * Encourages better development practices, using feature flags and versioned remote root modules.
+  * No more "don't run Terraform in production, we haven't finished testing it in the development environment yet".
 * Ability to generate configuration with Python to work around Terraform/HCL limitations.
     * Dynamic backend configuration.
     * Dynamic module source and version.